Annapurna North Base Camp Trek - 14 Days

 Along the way, trekkers can enjoy panoramic views of snow-capped peaks, experience local hospitality in traditional teahouses, and explore diverse flora and fauna.
 The highlight of the trek is reaching Annapurna Base Camp, surrounded by towering mountains and providing a sense of accomplishment and serenity in the majestic Himalayas.

-Third Day, Drive from Pokhara to Ghasa by jeep or Private or public bus.
+Third Day, Drive from Pokhara to Ghasa by a private or public bus.
 The route offers scenic views of the Annapurna region, passing through valleys, villages, terraced fields, and forests.
-Fourth-day, trek from Ghasa to Riverside Camp.
+Fourth day, trek from Ghasa to Riverside Camp.
 The trail offers lush forests, traditional villages, terraced fields, and stunning mountain views.

 Seventh Day, rest and Acclimatize At Misristi Khola before continuing the trek.
 Eighth Day, trek from Miristi Khola to Annapurna North Base Camp trek The trek offers stunning views of the surrounding Annapurna Massif, with the landscape becoming more alpine as you approach the base camp.